insin/nwb/README.md

 * [Installing a dependency which manages and `require()`s its own CSS dependency](https://github.com/insin/react-nwb-github-issues/commit/cad3abd4ec47f78bf50194ec1bd7cbfb1068e733) - the CSS and its image/font dependencies were hot reloaded into the running app when this change was made

 *Note: this example app initially tries to stick close to the original version commit-by-commit for the sake of comparison, by using [async-props](https://github.com/rackt/async-props), which is currently in pre-release.*

-### Yelp Clone

-[react-yelp-clone](https://github.com/insin/react-yelp-clone) takes the app created in the [Build a Yelp Clone](https://www.fullstackreact.com/articles/react-tutorial-cloning-yelp/) React tutorial and uses nwb for its development tooling, with a custom `nwb.config.js` to support the same setup.

-[Check out the diff](https://github.com/insin/react-yelp-clone/compare/master...nwb) to see the effect using nwb has on the amount of `devDependencies` and configuration which needs to be managed.

 ## Other Examples